 Essential Functions and Responsibilities:

-• Assist with to coordinate and implement all activities related to the identification, recruitment, selection, assessment, and advisement of Upward Bound participants each year.
+• Assist with all activities related to the identification, recruitment, selection, assessment, and advisement of Upward Bound participants each year.

-• Assist with the implementation and coordination of UB’s academic instruction/tutorial component during the academic year and summer component to facilitate students' promotion to the next grade and/or college acceptance.
+• Assist with the implementation and coordination of UB’s academic instruction/tutorial component during the academic year and summer component to facilitate students' promotion to the next grade and/or college enrollment.

 • Assist with the coordination and planning of the academic year and summer programming schedule/calendar of events and prepares reports to submit to the Director.
 Helps to develop and carry out the plan to deliver/implement target schools' services, parent workshops, correspondences, general communication (telephone and email contacts), newsletters, and field trips, etc. to ensure program participants partake in the UB Project and stay abreast of UB services.

-• Performs public speaking activities; plans and implements workshops (which may include guest speakers) on academic success, time management, goal setting, career exploration, financial aid, college exploration, life skills and other topics appropriate for pre-college students.
+• Performs public speaking activities; plans and implements instructional sessions (which may include guest speakers) related to academic success, time management, goal setting, career exploration, financial aid, college exploration, life skills and other topics appropriate for pre-college students.

 • Develops and coordinates classes and/or activities pertaining to UB’s required curriculum during the academic year and the 6-week summer session.

 • Monitors participant involvement and maintains appropriate documentation of participant records in student files; Maintains student computer database (Blumen) and helps to track students upon graduation and into post-secondary school.

 • Helps seniors and parents with financial aid and admissions applications and educates all participants regarding the availability of financial aid, the types of financial aid, the process of getting financial aid and other financial literacy information.

 • Provides academic guidance and personal coaching to program participants in an effort to help students remain in the Project, stay in school to earn their high school diploma, enroll and graduate college.

 • Perform other duties as assigned and/or directed.